 For the years 2006, 2007, 2008, 2009, 2010 and 2011 Jon was selected Super Lawyer Pennsylvania Rising Star.

-•Youth Sports Risk Management and Tackling Concussion Litigation, New Jersey Recreation & Park Association's 2015 Annual Conference, Atlantic City, NJ, March 2015
+•Youth Sports Risk Management, New Jersey Recreation & Park Association's 2015 Annual Conference, Atlantic City, NJ, March 2015

-•Youth Sports Risk Management and Tackling Concussion Litigation, University of Delaware, Sports & Facility Management Department, March 2015
+•Youth Sports Risk Management, University of Delaware, Sports & Facility Management Department, March 2015

 •Emerging Claims -- Youth Sports Concussion Litigation, Casualty Actuarial Society's Centennial Conference, New York, NY, December 2014